-- 2. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in the accounting for, and disclosure of, events after the reporting date. - 3.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 4.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements.
+- 2. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in the accounting for, and disclosure of, events after the reporting date.

+- 3. [Deleted]

+- 4. [Deleted]

 Definitions

 5. The following term is used in this Standard with the meaning specified: